Overview#

 A vehicle pursuit that starts in one jurisdiction and crosses into two others within four minutes is a routine interoperability test.
 If the second jurisdiction doesn't know it's coming, units are scrambling.
 If the third has an incompatible radio system, their dispatcher can't communicate with the pursuing officers at all.
 The PSAP Interoperability module exists to close those gaps before they cost time or lives.

-The module establishes standardized data exchange and communication pathways between PSAPs and partner agencies, ensuring all responders access consistent, real-time incident information regardless of which system they use.
-CAD-to-CAD integration, cross-jurisdiction dispatch coordination, radio interoperability, and resource sharing across 40+ partner agencies connect through standardized protocols, replacing the communication silos that delay multi-agency response with a unified regional approach to public safety coordination.
+The module establishes standardised data exchange and communication pathways between PSAPs and partner agencies, ensuring all responders access consistent, real-time incident information regardless of which system they use.
+CAD-to-CAD integration, cross-jurisdiction dispatch coordination, radio interoperability, and resource sharing across 40+ partner agencies connect through standardised protocols, replacing the communication silos that delay multi-agency response with a unified regional approach to public safety coordination.

 - Cross-Jurisdiction Dispatch: Seamless dispatch coordination across jurisdictional boundaries with automatic call routing and transfer, geographic boundary management, coordinated multi-PSAP response, and border area incident handling